bitcoinj-cash/lighthouse/docs/Design doc.md

  * Binary delta updates that can be downloaded and applied to the app whilst it's running.
- * Threshold signing using Bitcoin-compatible secp256k1 keys, that reuses the Bitcoin message signing standard (although UpdateFX does not depend on bitcoinj).
+ * Threshold signing using Bitcoin-compatible secp256k1 keys, that reuses the Bitcoin message signing standard (although UpdateFX does not depend on org.bitcoinj).
 This means a group of developers can require agreement amongst themselves in order to push updates, and their signing keys can be protected in any way a regular Bitcoin key can be.
  * No administrator access required to apply updates.
 New versions of the app jar are stored in the apps private data